List of Transformers film series cast and characters: Scorponok

 Scorponok is a Decepticon mechanical scorpion and a minion of Blackout, attached to his back.
 After being damaged by gunships and losing his tail, Scorponok retreats beneath the sand.

 In Revenge of the Fallen, Scorponok returns, where he wounds Jetfire, but Jetfire crushes his head and kills him.

+In Rise of the Beasts, he appears as a scorpion soldier of the Predacons.

 Barricade

-Barricade (voiced by Jess Harnell in the films, Keith David in Transformers: The Game, Frank Welker in Dark of the Moon) is a Decepticon scout who transforms into a black Saleen S281 police car, whom Frenzy guides to Sam.
+Barricade (voiced by Jess Harnell in the 2007 film and The Last Knight, Keith David in Transformers: The Game, Frank Welker in Dark of the Moon) is a Decepticon scout who transforms into a black 2007 Saleen S281E police car, whom Frenzy guides to Sam.
 He is shown as Bumblebee's rival.
 In Dark of the Moon, he appears in the Battle of Chicago last seen being shot in the head by a group of soldiers after a boom-stick blew off one of his legs.

-Barricade returns in The Last Knight, transforming into a 2016 Ford Mustang Police Interceptor.
-His final fate in The Last Knight is unknown, but he is presumably killed.
+Barricade unexpectedly returns in The Last Knight, transforming into a 2016 Ford Mustang Police Interceptor.

 Frenzy

-Frenzy (voiced by Reno Wilson) is a small Decepticon spy and a minion of Barricade who transforms into a silver PGX Boombox and later in his head mode, a black Nokia 8800 without his body.
+Frenzy (voiced by Reno Wilson) is a small autobots spy and a minion of Barricade who transforms into a silver PGX Boombox and later in his head mode, a black Nokia 8800 without his body.
 When attacking a group of humans in the control rooms, Frenzy accidentally kills himself when one of his own disc blades goes full circle and slices his head in two.

 In Revenge of the Fallen, Frenzy's head is seen in the basement of Simmons' mother's deli.

 Bonecrusher

-Bonecrusher (voiced by Jimmie Wood in the film, Daniel Riordan in Transformers: The Game) is a Decepticon who transforms into a Buffalo H Mine-Protected vehicle with a larger claw.
+Bonecrusher (voiced by Jimmie Wood) is a Decepticon who transforms into a Buffalo H Mine-Protected vehicle with a larger claw.
 When battling Optimus on the highway to Mission City, he is killed by Optimus.